intel/scikit-learn-intelex/README.md

 ---

-# How it Works?
+# :octocat: How it Works?

 Intel(R) Extension for Scikit-learn offers you a way to speed up existing scikit-learn code.
 The acceleration is achieved through **patching**: you import an additional Python package and enable optimizations via `sklearnex.patch_sklearn()`.
 Jump to [Get Started](#️-get-started) section to see examples.

+## ❔ FAQ

-## Are all algorithms affected by patching?
+- Are all algorithms affected by patching?

-No. The patching only affects [selected algorithms and their parameters](https://intel.github.io/scikit-learn-intelex/algorithms.html).
+    > No. The patching only affects [selected algorithms and their parameters](https://intel.github.io/scikit-learn-intelex/algorithms.html).

-## What happens if I use parameters not supported by the extension?
+- What happens if I use parameters not supported by the extension?

-In cases when unsupported parameters are used, the package fallbacks into original stock version of scikit-learn.
+    > In cases when unsupported parameters are used, the package fallbacks into original stock version of scikit-learn.
 You will not get an error.

-## What happens if I run algorithms not supported by the extension?
+- What happens if I run algorithms not supported by the extension?

-If you use algorithms for which no optimizations are available, their original version from the stock scikit-learn is used.
+    > If you use algorithms for which no optimizations are available, their original version from the stock scikit-learn is used.

-## Can I see which implementation of the algorithm is currently used?
+- Can I see which implementation of the algorithm is currently used?

-Yes.
+    > Yes.
 To find out which implementation of the algorithm is currently used (Intel(R) Extension for Scikit-learn or original Scikit-learn), use the [verbose mode](https://intel.github.io/scikit-learn-intelex/verbose.html).

-## How much faster scikit-learn is after the patching?
+- How much faster scikit-learn is after the patching?

-We compare the performance of Intel(R) Extension for Scikit-Learn to other frameworks in [Machine Learning Benchmarks](https://github.com/IntelPython/scikit-learn_bench).
+    > We compare the performance of Intel(R) Extension for Scikit-Learn to other frameworks in [Machine Learning Benchmarks](https://github.com/IntelPython/scikit-learn_bench).
 Read [our blogs on Medium](#-follow-us-on-medium) if you are interested in the detailed comparison.

-## What if the patching does not cover my scenario?
+-  What if the patching does not cover my scenario?

-If the patching does not cover your scenarios, [submit an issue on GitHub](https://github.com/intel/scikit-learn-intelex/issues) with the description of what you would want to have.
+    > If the patching does not cover your scenarios, [submit an issue on GitHub](https://github.com/intel/scikit-learn-intelex/issues) with the description of what you would want to have.

 # 🛠 Installation
 Intel(R) Extension for Scikit-learn is available at the [Python Package Index](https://pypi.org/project/scikit-learn-intelex/),